gRizzlyGR/url-shortener/README.md

 # API commands example

-The web service runs on `localhost:8080` .
+The web service runs on by default on `localhost:8080` if no port is provided as argument.
 If you have any other service bound on that port, please close it, otherwise the service won't run.

 Examples here use [curl](https://curl.haxx.se/).